 View All Posts

-For saltwater fishing, you can expect to find speckled trout, flounder, red drum, bluefish, sea mullet (whiting), spot, croaker, and Spanish mackerel.
-Go out in a larger boat and you can fish for cobia, mahi, king mackerel, Spanish mackerel, grey trout, flounder, black sea bass and grouper.
+For saltwater fishing, expect to land speckled trout, flounder, red drum, bluefish, sea mullet (whiting), spot, croaker, and Spanish mackerel.
+Go out in a larger boat, and fish for cobia, mahi, king mackerel, Spanish mackerel, grey trout, flounder, black sea bass and grouper.
 For saltwater or surf fishing, head to the Seaview Pier in North Topsail (about 30 minutes away).
 In-shore charters sail out of Swansboro and Sneads Ferry.

-While Jacksonville and Onslow County sit on the coast of the Atlantic Ocean, there are plenty of freshwater fishing opportunities as well.
+Jacksonville and Onslow County sit on the coast of the Atlantic Ocean.
 The New River and its tributaries eventually transition from brackish (a mix of seawater and fresh water) to freshwater, says captain Junior Sinclair of Fishbones Inshore Fishing Charters.
 “We catch largemouth bass, blue gill, crappie, catfish and pike inshore,” he explains.
 “I love chasing the red drum from deep in the creeks and tributaries through the marsh grass and into the surf.”

-2. Fishing is fun for all ages and levels of experience.
+Fishing is fun for all ages and levels of experience

 Fishing is a family-friendly activity perfect for all ages.
 “We cater to everyone—from two to ninety-two,” says captain Ricky Kellum, aka The Speckled Specialist.
 “It’s a great family activity and alternative to video games.
 Kids can fish just as well as a seasoned pro.”

 Fishing can also be an inclusive activity for individuals with physical limitations.
-Captain Kellum and captain Sinclair have experience successfully hosting fishing outings for clients ranging from terminal cancer patients to paraplegics.
-Sinclair recently hosted two trips sponsored by the Foundation for Exceptional Warriors.
+Captains Kellum and Sinclair have successfully hosted fishing outings for clients with terminal cancer patients and paraplegics.
+Sinclair has hosted trips sponsored by the Foundation for Exceptional Warriors.

-Peak fishing season along the Carolina coast is April through November, yet you can fish throughout the year.
-“Winter fishing can be great—a bad weather day might be a great day to fish,” says Sinclair.
+Peak fishing season along the Carolina coast is April through November, yet anglers cast a line throughout the year.
+“Winter fishing can be great.
+A bad weather day might be a great day to fish,” says Sinclair.
 Changes in barometric pressure often cause fish to become active, he explains.

 Ready, Set, Fish